Indigo Pigment BailiwickBlue 2020一番

 Qualities vary due to temperature, time of harvest, health of plants and soil etc.

 一番 or IchiBan, which literally means No. 1 is the darkest indigo produced this year, and will yield almost the same depth of colour to the fabric of your choice, either cellulose or protein fibres, when vat dyeing, after several dips and periods of oxidaisation.
+Please note to create the dark blue with this indigo you will need to dye fabric and for goods to oxidize at least 12-15 times, when using a fructose vat.
+If using a iron vat please note this will render a darker colour but is not recommended for a protein fibers.

 50 gm of powdered indigo will dye 250g of fabric or yarn or a mid to dark blue 100g will dye 500g.